Murder of Leanne Tiernan: Inquiries into Taylor's background

 As police began to conduct thorough inquiries into Taylor's background, they discovered that he was a frequent user of lonely hearts advertisements.
 Through his telephone records they identified the women he had contacted in this way and began to interview them.
 One woman who had dated Taylor disclosed that Taylor told her he liked tying women up and locking them in a cupboard.
-Another said that Taylor had told her that he had a fetish for "bondage, whips and ties," and said that he wanted to tie her daughter up with cable ties and have sexual intercourse with her.
-A former girlfriend, who had briefly lived with Taylor, told police that she had often visited Lindley Woods with him while they were dating, and that she had eventually broke off the relationship with him because of his bondage fetish and the feeling "that she was being raped".
+Another said that Taylor had told her that he had a fetish for "bondage, whips and ties," and said that he wanted to tie up her daughter with cable ties and have sexual intercourse with her.
+A former girlfriend, who had briefly lived with Taylor, told police that she had often visited Lindley Woods with him while they were dating, and that she had eventually broke off the relationship with him because of his bondage fetish and the feeling "that she was being raped."
 When asked by police to describe how Taylor would tie her, she described his practice of securing a plastic cable tie around each of her wrists, then tying her hands behind her back by using a third cable tie to link them.
 This was exactly how Tiernan had been found.
 She also said that Taylor kept a bundle of the cable ties in a drawer next to his bed.
 Two other women also said that Taylor enjoyed bondage during sex, and had bound their breasts and hands with cable ties.